AdamClarkStandke/CausalAI/README.md

 ## Ch.
 5 - Connecting Causality and Deep Learning

-The google colab notebook [Ch5CausalDeepLearning](https://github.com/AdamClarkStandke/CausalAI/blob/main/Ch5CausalDeepLearning.ipynb) implements the design, intuition and training of a causal VAE when it comes to generating and dealing with high-dimensional data such as images.
+The colab notebook [Ch5CausalDeepLearning](https://github.com/AdamClarkStandke/CausalAI/blob/main/Ch5CausalDeepLearning.ipynb) implements the design, intuition and training of a causal VAE when it comes to generating and dealing with high-dimensional data such as images.
 The causal model of this data generation process takes the form of labels and latent factors being the causes of the generated images.

+## Ch.
+9 - General Counterfactual Inference Algorithm

+The colab notebook [Ch9CausalDeepLearning](https://github.com/AdamClarkStandke/CausalAI/blob/main/Ch9_General_CounterFactual_Inference.ipynb) implements chapter 9 of the book which deals with the general algorithm of probabilistic counterfactual inference.
+The general algorithm consists of the steps of Abduction, Action and Prediction.
+This notebook implements two of the practical examples of the book.
+The first example deals with predicting a person's height and uses the steps of the algorithm to answer a conditional hypothetical and a parallel-world counterfactual.
+The second example deals with implementing the algorithm to do semantic editing of a 2d sprite image.